DarrenC/darrenc.github.io/architecture/cloud/cloud.md

 ### Service Mesh

-- Network of microservices making up an application.
+- Network of micro-services making up an application.
 - ISTIO, Linkerd are tools that handle this as complexity grows.

 ### Monitoring and Alerting